arvindydv/e-state/README.md

 # E-State

-E-state is a web application built with MERN stack (MongoDB, Express.js, React.js, Node.js). that aims to provide features where user can create, update, delete our land (home, rooms) listing for rent or sell. and also user can see all land (home, rooms) and contact to the landlord. and it allows user to search, filter for nearby home, rooms.
+E-state is a web application built with MERN stack (MongoDB, Express.js, React.js, Node.js). that aims to provide features where user can create, update, delete our land (home, rooms) listing for rent or sale. and also user can see all land (home, rooms) and contact to the landlord. and it allows user to search, filter for nearby home, rooms.

 ## Features